A Walk to Porta Pia

 When Italy united in 1861, the new Italian parliament, meeting in Turin, declared that Rome was to be the capital.
 But there was a problem: the Pope was Pius IX, of whom much had been expected by progressives on his accession as a comparatively young man.
 But he had grown increasingly reactionary as he grew older.
 He refused to recognise the Kingdom of Italy, denounced it as an abomination and told Italians that it was a serious sin to vote in national elections.
 He then spent the rest of his life sulking.
 Papal forces were quickly evicted from almost all the Papal States, but the Italian Army stopped at the walls of Rome.
 There were a couple of reasons for this.
 One was that it would not have been a good look to shed Italian blood in a conflict with the forces of the Catholic Church, a prospect which seriously troubled King Victor Emmanuel.
 But the main reason was that Rome was strongly garrisoned by mercenaries and foreign forces, most of which were provided by the French Emperor Napoleon III.

 Over the decade or so following the establishment of the Italian state, various attempts were made to find a negotiated solution, but they almost always ended with Pius throwing a tantrum, leading to the point where, in 1870 and to the general surprise of theologians, he declared himself infallible.
-Papal infallibility only applied on doctrinal pronouncements, but on the other hand Pius obviously considered the legitimacy of the Italian state a matter of doctrine.
+Papal infallibility only applied to doctrinal pronouncements, but on the other hand Pius obviously considered the legitimacy of the Italian state a matter of doctrine.

 Everything changed with France’s impending defeat in the Franco-Prussian War, which saw the hurried withdrawal of French troops from Rome.
 Faced with the impossibility of defending the city, Pius still refused any kind of agreement, but privately let it be known that if the Italian forces were able to breach the city’s defences he would yield to force majeure.
 And those defences were, mostly, the Aurelian Walls.